AndreasLoukakis/rt-ng/day1-contents.md

         In general, I prefer to seperate components in 2 main categories: presentation components, that have no logic and only get data as input and display them and "smart" components, that have access to other application services and pass data to presentation components.

-        In complex apps, that might be an over simplification so we will need to apply more complex concepts.
+        In complex apps, that might be an over simplification so we might need to apply more complex concepts.

     - **structural**: